ChunAllen/AWS-CDA/Section-15 AWS CI & CD/15-1 CodeCommit.md

 ## CodeCommit
 - version control is the ability to understand the various changes that happened to the code over time

+Note:
+  * It does not support HTTP public access
+  * Only SSH, HTTPS, IAM

 * Security
   * Authentication in Git
     * SSH Keys